 5) Growing/upgrading talent in critical roles in the company.

-6) Connecting with key customers/stakeholders on a regular basis to solicit feedback and identify new opportunities.
+6) Connecting with key customers/stakeholders regularly to solicit feedback and identify new opportunities.

-Of course, things do happen, and troubleshooting is sometimes required, however this should be the exception not the rule.
-High performing leaders know the value of their role and guard their time zealously.
-As a result, they are rarely in a crisis mode because they are consistently doing what they should be doing to grow a successful organization.
-Their positive business results compound over time and further separate them from their competition.
+Of course, things do happen, and troubleshooting is sometimes required; however, this should be the exception, not the rule.
+High-performing leaders know the value of their role and guard their time zealously.
+As a result, they are rarely in crisis mode because they consistently do what they should be doing to grow a successful organization.
+Their positive business results compound over time, further separating them from their competition.

 Related articles